 5. Logitech Circle 2: The best budget choice

 The Logitech Circle 2 offers the advantage of being a totally wireless camera without the need for a base station, meaning easy setup and space saving.
 You also get free cloud storage which works with smart alerts in order to keep alerts to a minimum.
 All that uses decent quality video which offers a clear picture of the screen for both day and night scenarios.

 Motion zones are an option but they require you to pay for the subscription service, which also gets you an upgraded chunk of cloud storage space.
 While there are better quality cameras out there, the Circle 2 manages to offer most of the best features with decent quality all at a price which undercuts the competition nicely.

 - Read our full Logitech Circle 2 review

 6. Arlo Ultra: The best 4K wireless camera

 The Arlo Ultra is a fully fledged 4K camera that offers stunning quality video footage both during the day and at night.
 This is a great option for those that want enough quality at night to actually faces of people in shot.
 You will need to either store that video locally using microSD or pay for a cloud option.

 While the cloud activity zones are useful for fewer notifications, positioning the camera carefully is the only way to preserve battery life.

-7. Arlo Go: best 4G LTE wireless camera
+9. Arlo Go: The best 4G LTE wireless camera

 The Arlo Go is the most mobile unit making it ideal for those who camp regularly, or have a motorhome or boat, or even an outbuilding away from internet coverage.
 This is thanks to its onboard SIM that offers 4G LTE connectivity wherever there's signal.
 That cost includes seven days of free cloud storage but remember this will still cost you on data used.
 You will also need to pay for a subscription service to get full use of activity zones and cut down on alerts and battery wastage.